Qui sommes-nous ?

 • Increase in the number of medicines authorised for children and adolescents (+60% increase in PIP finalised in the last three years, and 260 medicines authorised for children and adolescents between 2006 and 2017, according to the European Commission report) ;

-• Improved communication on paediatric medicine-related topics aimed at patient and healthcare professionals.
+• Improved communication on paediatric medicine-related topics targeted at patient and healthcare professionals.